VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/business processes 9d09430927704fcf8fdf1ee4e00cabbc.md

 # Business Processes

-Note: Dataset links in supplemental materials are broken, and graphs not linked are internal and cannot be shared according to the author.
+Note: Dataset links in supplemental materials are broken.
+After contacting the author, they mentioned that the other datasets were internal and could not be shared.
-Origin Notes: Paper collects various graphs from a collection of sources.
-A few of these datasets are from international business process intelligence challenges, and others are specific processes from companies in a certain domain (hospital, road traffic management, pay processes, etc.). graph features handled: labeled nodes, layered graphs Graph features in papers: labeled nodes,layered graphs,n-layers Originally found at: https://robinmennens.github.io/Portfolio/stableprocessgraphs.html
+Origin Notes: The Origin Paper collects various graphs from a few of sources.
+Some of these datasets are from international business process intelligence challenges, and others are specific processes from companies in a certain domain (hospital, road traffic management, pay processes, etc.). graph features handled: labeled nodes, layered graphs Graph features in papers: labeled nodes,layered graphs,n-layers Originally found at: https://robinmennens.github.io/Portfolio/stableprocessgraphs.html